|Dr Alexander V. Georgiev|

 Postdoctoral scholar, Behavioral Biology Lab, Institute for Mind and Biology, University of Chicago (2012 - 2015)

 AM Anthropology, Harvard University, 2008

 I am a biological anthropologist/behavioral ecologist studying primate reproductive ecology, sexual selection and life history strategies.
 My current work focuses on the costs of male reproductive effort in monkeys and apes.
 I also work with a long-term dataset on human health and reproduction from Cebu, in the Philippines, to investigate the biological correlates of male reproduction and the role of early life experiences in shaping adult immune function and reproductive trajectories in both men and women.

-My work is informed by life history and sexual selection theories and aims to contribute to an integrated perspective on the variation in male primate (including human) reproductive trajectories.
+My work aims to contribute to an integrated perspective on the variation in male primate (including human) reproductive trajectories.
 I combine behavioral observations and endocrinological sampling of wild and free-ranging primates with a variety of physiological markers that assess energy balance, physiological and oxidative stress, and immunocompetence.